top of page

 1. Clarify Requirements Before Jumping Into Code

-• One solution guaranteed
+• One solution is guaranteed

 • No re‑using the same element

-• Mixed positive/negative integers allowed
+• Mixed positive/negative integers in the input are allowed

 • Return the pair of indices